AnyChart/docs.anychart.com/Stock_Charts/Chart_Plots.md

 ### Legend

-Each plot can have a legend, see [Legend](Legend) article to learn more about the legen configuration.
+Each plot can have a legend, see [Legend](Legend) article to learn more about the legend configuration.

 ### No Data Message